psas/blog/lv3/_posts/2014-08-12-carbon-fiber-meeting-2.markdown

 title: LV3 Test Flight Meeting 2
 ---

 Forty-six days to go!
 We've authorized buying a fiberglass nose cone.
-We made progress on the oven controller, the rail buttons,
+We made progress on the oven controller, the rail buttons, and more scheduling with each other.
+See below the jump for details:

 **Things To Do**